teociaps/SwaggerUI.Themes/README.md

     ![sticky operations gif]

 - **Modern Themes**:
-  - **Pinned Topbar**: The top navigation bar remains fixed at the top of the page, so you can quickly access key options.
+  - **Pinnable Topbar**: The top navigation bar remains fixed at the top of the page, so you can quickly access key options.

-    ![pinned topbar gif]
+    ![pinnable topbar gif]

   - **Back to Top Button**: Easily return to the top of the documentation with a single click, especially helpful for long pages.